-Promote awareness to preserve natural resources, historical and cultural sites in the Town of Farmington.

-- 1. It is recommended that development be avoided on lands that are of cultural, religious, or historical significance.
-This can be achieved by reviewing State Historical Society databases pertaining to historic structures and sites prior to approving development proposals. - 2.
-It is recommended that the Town of Farmington support the preservation of existing cultural and historic sites and activities in the Town (boardwalk, cemeteries, historic structures, etc.) - 3.
+Promo ote awareness to preserve natural resources, historical and cultural sites in the Farmi ngton.
+AL 2 OBJECTIVES AND ACTIONS It is recommended that development be avoided on lands that are of cultural, religious, or historical significance.
+This can be achieved by reviewing State Historical Society databases pertaining to historic structures and sites prior to approving development proposals.
+2. It is recommended that the Town of Farmington support the preservation of existing cultural and historic sites and activities in the Town (boardwalk, cemeteries, historic structures, etc.) 3.
 The Mindoro Cut is a significant historical site that is registered on the National Register of Historic Places and is located in the Town of Farmington.
-Every effort should be made to ensure the site remains prominent and continues to be recognized as an important historical site in the Town of Farmington. - 4.
-Continue to work with La Crosse County every five years on the updates to the La Crosse County Outdoor Recreation Plan.
+Every effort should be made to ensure site remains prominent and continues to be recognized as an important historical site in the Town of Farmington.
+4. Continue to work with La Crosse County every five years on the updates to the La Crosse County Outdoor Recreation Plan.
 Participation in the plan will assist in receiving grant funding assistance for improvements to local parks.
-Participation in developing and approval of the La Crosse County Outdoor Recreation Plan maintains the Town's eligibility for DNR recreational grant funding. - 5.
-Consider posting resources on website and incorporating sites into events/campaigns.

-Protect surface and groundwater resources of the Town of Farmington.

-- 1. Encourage commercial, industrial, and residential development to locate in the unincorporated community of Mindoro which is served by a sanitary district that provides public sewer and water services. - 2.
-Promote the use of Agricultural Best Management Practices (BMP'S) by landowners and agricultural producers in the Town of Farmington. - 3.
-It is recommended that development continue to be prohibited in wetland/flood plain areas by the continued enforcement of existing ordinances. - 4.
-Support policies, programs and ordinances that will maintain the creeks and streams in the Town of Farmington as these features are recognized as important recreational resources. - 5.
-Maintain existing regulations of private on-site sewer systems and private wells to protect the environment and future ground water supplies. - 6.
-Work with the county in the implementation of storm water management plans to reduce runoff to surface waters. - 7.
-Support the County's implementation of the La Crosse County Land and Water Resource Plan. - 8.
-Support the County's efforts to monitor urban/rural wells and irrigation systems to ensure ground water levels and quality are not jeopardized
+Participation in developing and approval of the La Crosse County Outdoor Recreation Plan maintains the Town's eligibility for DNR recreational grant funding.
+5. GOA ct surface and groundwater resources of the Farmington.
+AL 3 OBJECTIVES AND ACTIONS 1.
+Encourage commercial, industrial, and residential development to locate in the unincorporated community of Mindoro which is served by a sanitary district that provides public sewer and water services.
+2. Promote the use of Agricultural Best Management Practices (BMP'S) by landowners and agricultural producers in the Town of Farmington.
+3. It is recommended that development continue to be prohibited in wetland/flood plain areas by the continued enforcement of existing ordinances.
+4. Support policies, programs and ordinances that will maintain the creeks and streams in the Town of Farmington as these features are recognized as important recreational resources.
+5. Maintain existing regulations of private on-site sewer systems and private wells to protect the environment and future ground water supplies.
+6. Work with the county in the implementation of storm water management plans to reduce runoff to surface waters.
+7. Support the County's implementation of the La Crosse County Land and Water Resource Plan.
+8. Support the County's efforts to monitor urban/rural wells and irrigation systems to ensure ground water levels and quality are not jeopardized Annioul tural Lands